 But beware of simply chasing low costs.
-“Like anything you buy, investment products cost money," says Ram Subramaniam, president, Fidelity Brokerage Services.
-"The key for investors is to make sure they are getting a good value for the services they want and need.
-Lowering costs can help improve your performance and ensure that more of your return ends up in your pocket.”
+“Like anything you buy, investment products cost money; however, it is important to look at the overall value provided for the services you want and need,” says Ram Subramaniam, president, Fidelity Brokerage Services.
+“Getting good value for your investment services can help improve your performance and ensure that more of your return ends up in your pocket.”

-The fee structure of investment products varies, from annual percentage charges based on assets under management to transaction fees to fee-for-service or annual account fees.
+The fee structure of investment products varies, from annual percentage charges based on assets under management to sales loads, fees for service, and annual fees.
 All of them vary by provider, and all can have an impact on your returns.
-Here we look at a few different types of investment and cash management fees to show how they can affect you—but this is just a sampling.
+This article looks at a few different types of investment and cash management fees to show how they can affect you—but this is just a sampling.
 You should consider the costs of all your investment products.

 Mutual fund fees

 Mutual funds come in lots of different flavors.
 Fidelity’s brokerage platform offers more than 10,000 funds, including passive index funds and exchange-traded funds (ETFs) that attempt to track a basket of stocks found in an index, and actively managed funds that attempt to outperform the market.
-Just as the different funds offer different types of services, fees can vary widely as well.
+Just as the different funds offer different types of services, so, too, fees can vary widely.